9 Election of Vice Captain, Treasurer and Committees

 The Committee shall also prepare an Annual Report and Accounts for approval at the Annual General Meeting and have such accounts independently examined as directed in Rule 11.

-The Business and Policy Committee shall have the authority, through the General Manager, to engage, control and dismiss any employee of the Club.
+The Business and Policy Committee shall have the authority, to engage, control and dismiss any employee of the Club.

-The Business and Policy Committee shall have responsibility for implementing all marketing activities for the promotion of the Club
+The Business and Policy Committee shall have responsibility, through the Secretary, for implementing all marketing activities for the promotion of the Club.

-The Business and Policy Committee shall oversee the activities of the Club
+The Business and Policy Committee shall monitor the activities of the Club Professional in accordance with his contract.

-The Captain's Committee shall consist of the Captain, Vice-Captain, Ladies' Captain, Ladies' Vice-Captain and four elected Members.
+The Captain's Committee shall consist of the Captain, Vice-Captain, Lady Captain, Lady Vice-Captain Immediate Past Captain and four elected Members.
 Each Member shall have equal voting rights.
-The Captain or Vice-Captain, or in their absence a Chairman selected by those present, shall chair meetings.
+The Captain or Vice-Captain, or in their absence a Chair Person selected by those present, shall chair meetings.

 The decisions of the Committee shall be on a majority of those present and participating in the vote.
+In the event of a drawn decision the Chair Person of the Committee will have the casting vote.
 A quorum shall be five Members.

 The Captain's Committee shall elect new Members to the Club in accordance with the procedures set down in Rule 17 and within the categories listed in Rule 16.

-8. The election of the Vice-Captain, Treasurer and Members to sit on the Business and Policy Committee and the Captain's Committee shall be conducted in the following manner:
+9 The election of the Captain, Vice-Captain, Treasurer and Members to sit on the Business and Policy Committee and the Captain's Committee shall be conducted in the following manner:

 No Member may seek election to sit as a Member of both Committees at any one time.